 Like direct labor rate variance, this variance may be favorable or unfavorable.
 If workers manufacture a certain number of units in an amount of time that is less than the amount of time allowed by standards for that number of units, the variance is known as favorable direct labor efficiency variance.
 On the other hand, if workers take an amount of time that is more than the amount of time allowed by standards, the variance is known as unfavorable direct labor efficiency variance.

 The direct labor efficiency variance may be computed either in hours or in dollars.
-Suppose, for example, the standard time to manufacture a product is one hour but the product is completed in 1.15 hours, the variance is 0.15 hours – unfavorable.
-If the labor cost is $6.00 per hour the variance in dollars would be $0.90 (0.15 hours × $6.00).
-For proper financial measurement the variance is normally expressed in dollars.
+Suppose, for example, the standard time to manufacture a product is one hour but the product is completed in 1.15 hours, the variance in hours would be 0.15 hours – unfavorable.
+If the direct labor cost is $6.00 per hour, the variance in dollars would be $0.90 (0.15 hours × $6.00).
+For proper financial measurement, the variance is normally expressed in dollars rather than hours.

 The following formula is used to calculate this variance:

 Direct labor efficiency variance = (Actual hours worked × Standard rate) – (Standard hours allowed × Standard rate)

 Standard rate × (Actual hours worked – Standard hours allowed)

 During the second quarter of 2022, the direct labor workers at Purple Fly Inc. worked for 3,780 hours to complete its scheduled output of 1,200 units of product TK-9.
 The direct labor standards set by the Inc. reveal that the standard time allowed to produce a single unit of TK-9 is 3.20 hours and the standard direct labor rate is $3.65 per hour.
 Purple Fly actually incurred a direct labor cost of $14,000 during the quarter.
 What would be the direct labor efficiency variance for the second quarter?

 = (3,780 hours x $3.65) – (*3,840 hours x $3.65)